utexas-bwi/rocon_scheduler_requests/README.rst

 ========

-The scheduler_request_manager is a ROS package providing Python and C++ interfaces for managing rocon scheduler requests.
+The scheduler_request_manager is a ROS package providing Python and C++ interfaces for managing scheduler requests for the `Robotics in Concert`_ project.

-*There is initially only an experimental Python module.*  *A similar C++ interface will be provided following that proof of concept.*
+*There is initially only an experimental Python module.*
+*A similar C++ interface will be provided following that proof of concept.*

 Scheduler Topics
 ----------------